10 Common MBA Application Mistakes of Finance Professionals-Part 1

 Are you surprised to hear that MBA applicants from financial services, private equity, and VC make up the largest percentage of the incoming classes at many of the top business schools?
 We didn’t think so.
 Several firms require finance professionals to have an MBA for top-level positions, and finance industries feed heavily into the most competitive programs.

-At Harvard Business School, for example, 27% of the Class of 2025 has previously worked in finance, followed by 26% of the entering class at Chicago Booth School of Business and 24% at Stanford Graduate School of Business.
+At Harvard Business School, for example, 43% of the Class of 2026 had previously worked in business/commerce and economics.
+Meanwhile, 26% of the Chicago Booth School of Business entering class hailed from financial services, private equity, and venture capital.
+At Stanford Graduate School of Business, 38% of the Class of 2026 studied economics or business/commerce in undergrad.

 Other applicants may have to work hard to demonstrate that they can handle finance, accounting, and statistics classes.
-But for finance professionals, this box is already checked without question.
+However, this box has already been checked without question for finance professionals.
 The admissions committee is confident that you can excel in the core classes.
 Consider it one less thing you have to worry about!

-If you come from this particular applicant pool, your goal is to stand out as much as possible from peers with similar backgrounds.
-However, there’s a right and wrong way to attract the admission committee’s attention.
-So, avoid these common MBA application mistakes made by finance professionals.
+If you come from this applicant pool, your goal is to stand out as much as possible from peers with similar backgrounds.
+However, there are right and wrong ways to attract the admission committee’s attention.
+So, avoid these common mistakes finance professionals make when applying for an MBA.

-Are you curious about your admissions odds as an applicant from an overrepresented industry?
+Are you curious about the odds of your admission as an applicant from an overrepresented industry?
 Contact us to talk strategy with a free 15-minute advising session with an SBC Principal Consultant.

 MBA reapplication

 Applicants with a typical career background face one of the most significant hurdles to admission.
-You must develop a comprehensive application strategy that distinguishes you from equally impressive peers.
+You must develop a comprehensive application strategy distinguishing you from equally impressive peers.
 No matter how remarkable your pedigree is, business schools don’t want a class filled with individuals of the same profile.

 The MBA journey begins with considerable self-reflection to crystalize your life and professional goals and find the right schools that fit and align with those aspirations.
 From your resume to your essays to your letters of recommendation to your interview, you’ll need to differentiate yourself through stories and examples highlighting your analytical expertise and personal pursuits to add another dimension to your MBA application.

 As an evaluation from an independent observer, letters of recommendation are a secret weapon for finance professionals’ application success.
-Your recommenders will have to evaluate you against your peers and may even write letters for them, too.
+Your recommenders must evaluate you against your peers and may even write letters for them, too.
 So, ensure that your recommenders consider you the top-ranked employee in their area.

 Please don’t leave them to their own devices.
 Even a recommender with the best intentions might end up writing a weak appraisal if it does not dovetail with the “Brand You” that is woven into your essays.